oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Date of the remediation (`date`) of value type `string` with format `date-time` contains the date from which the remediation is available.

-Details of the remediation (`deatils`) of value type `string` with 1 or more characters contains a thorough human-readable discussion of the remediation.
+Details of the remediation (`details`) of value type `string` with 1 or more characters contains a thorough human-readable discussion of the remediation.

 List of entitlements (`entitlements`) of value type `array` with 1 or more items of type Entitlement of the remediation as `string` with 1 or more characters contains a list of entitlements.
 Every Entitlement of the remediation contains any possible vendor-defined constraints for obtaining fixed software or hardware that fully resolves the vulnerability.